thearyanmittal/thearyanmittal/README.md

 #### I'm currently working on:

 - A machine learning model to be used during American football games that can help a defense predict what play an offense will run next based on pre-snap data (i.e. down, distance, hash, yard line, etc.)
+- A research project focusing on predicting COVID-19 case susceptibility and severity using blood test data.
+Collaboration with Clayton State University's Dr. Junfeng Qu.
 - A physics-based game that simulates the universe.
 Players' objective is to colonize the galaxy with humankind.
 Collaboration with @chinarjoshi and @jeffreycshelton.

 <hr>